simonblund/simonblund.com/src/routes/blog/posts/figuring-it-out.md

 ---

 ## Background.
 When I started working professionally with software development, after doing web development freelancing for many years I joined a company that just worked.
-They had started a cloud journey from their monolithic Java-application running in Oracle WebLogic to Microservices on AWS ECS about a year before I joined.
+The company had initiated the shift from a monolithic Java application running on Oracle WebLogic to a microservices architecture on AWS ECS about a year prior to my arrival.

-The company consisted of several development teams displaced across 3 countries each team consisting of between 4-10 people.
-I joined the team that focused on customer information and the related flows and services.
-The team was aligned with the business process of customer registration, customer knowledge (KYC) and compliance, for our small part of the platform we were responsible for everything from the frontend to the way things were saved to the databases.
+This organization comprised multiple development teams spread across three countries, with each team consisting of 4 to 10 individuals.
+I became part of the team dedicated to customer information and its associated processes and services.
+Our focus revolved around customer registration, customer knowledge (KYC), and compliance.
+Within our specific domain, we were responsible for everything from the frontend to database operations.

 At this point in time I was green when it comes to both systems design and Java development in general.
 The closest thing I had done before this was a few web-applications written in PHP to deal with things like GDPR compliance and stock-ordering for small companies.
-Luckily my team consisted of great mentors.
+Fortunately, I found myself surrounded by exceptional mentors within my team.

-Our team had at the time of me joining been able to move a small part of the functionality we were responsible for out of the monolith to microservices, the other teams were more or less in the same state.
-At the end of my employment at the company 2 years later we had only a few modules left running in the monolith and that was mainly because of the payments team not being able to move out of there yet.
-A few months after I left the team was able to successfully move that code too.
+By the time I joined, our team had successfully transitioned a small portion of our responsibilities from the monolith to microservices.
+The other teams were in similar stages of the migration.
+Over the course of my two-year tenure with the company, we managed to extract most modules from the monolith, with only a few remaining due to the payments team's inability to transition out.
+However, a few months after my departure, even that code was successfully migrated.

 One might think that 3 years for a cloud move is a long time but it really isn't for a system of this scale.
 The most impressive thing in my mind is however not the fact that we made it, it is the fact that we were able to produce new features requested by the business while simultaneusly working our way out of the monolith.
 And doing this while other teams were doing major changes to their systems on which we depended and deploying things we worked on to production whenever they were ready for it.